tamerh/biobtree/README.md

 ## Announcement

-- Soon ensembl datasets including probe identfiers mappings will be integrated with new features and more documentation.
+- Soon new datasets will be integrated with major new features, more documentation and example usecase.
+Also related paper will be updated based on reviewers revisions.

 [comment]: <> (## All dataset example Contains 3.4 billions unique identifiers.https://www.ebi.ac.uk/~tgur/biobtree/ Note that Bulk Query is disabled.)